helenysli/serioustraveler-blog/_posts/2025-09-23-Invitation.md

 \* **Making Purpose Visible:** A deep dive into the framework we use to design and witness growth.

-During my visit, I am especially eager to connect with fellow practitioners and researchers.
+During my visit, I hope to connect with fellow travelers on this path—practitioners, researchers, and educators who are also exploring how to cultivate purpose in youth.

 I hope to learn from experts who are cultivating purpose in youth, visit schools with strong service-learning practices, and exchange ideas with organizations that are building the infrastructure for philanthropy education.

+I am here to learn from your experiences, share lessons from our winding path in China, and explore our shared questions.

 I hope these notes offer a glimpse into our world.
 More than anything, I hope they can be the start of a real conversation.